ibm-cloud-docs/cloud-infrastructure/about-migration.md

 * Only compute resources are migrated, along with secondary volume and secondary block volumes.
 * The RMM tool keeps track of data changes on the source server until cutover and performs delta syncs to the target server.

-For more a detailed step-by-step guide, see [{{site.data.keyword.cloud_notm}} classic bare metal to bare metal migration](/docs/cloud-infrastructure?topic=cloud-infrastructure-p-p-migration-bare-metal-overview).
+For more a detailed step-by-step guide, see [{{site.data.keyword.cloud_notm}} classic bare metal to classic bare metal migration](/docs/cloud-infrastructure?topic=cloud-infrastructure-p-p-migration-bare-metal-overview).

-For frequently asked questions and answers, see [FAQs for bare metal to bare metal migration](/docs/cloud-infrastructure?topic=cloud-infrastructure-bare-metal-faqs).
+For frequently asked questions and answers, see [FAQs for classic bare metal to classic bare metal migration](/docs/cloud-infrastructure?topic=cloud-infrastructure-bare-metal-faqs).

 ### Classic to VPC infrastructure migration
 {: #classic-vpc-migration-rmm}

-You can use RMM solution to migrate your classic bare metal server to an {{site.data.keyword.vpc_short}} virtual server instance.
-Migrating from bare metal servers to virtual servers allows you to modernize your environment and adopt virtualization.
+You can use RMM solution to migrate your classic bare metal server to an {{site.data.keyword.vpc_short}} virtual server instance or bare metal.
+Migrating from bare metal servers to virtual servers or bare metal allows you to modernize your environment and adopt virtualization.

 ![Physical to virtual migration private IP diagram.](images/P2V-Private-1.svg){: caption="Figure 3.
 Migrating over private interface" caption-side="bottom"}

+Similar architecture diagram is applicable for 'Bare metal to bare metal' and 'Virtual server to virtual server' use cases for classic to VPC infrastructure migration.
+{: note}

 Review the following migration considerations and limitations: